Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 How Homebuyers are Saving to Afford Homes

-Home affordability continues to be an issue for many Canadians.
-While the minimum downpayment is 5%, many prospective homeowners must put down much more than that to afford the average-priced home.
-This is especially true in hot markets like Toronto and Vancouver, where home prices regularly exceed $1 million, requiring a 20% or more downpayment.
+Housing affordability continues to be an issue for many Canadians.
+While the minimum down payment is 5%, many prospective homeowners must put down much more than that to afford the average-priced home.
+This is especially true in hot markets like Toronto and Vancouver, where home prices regularly exceed $1 million, requiring a higher down payment to increase purchasing power.

-To afford a higher downpayment, more and more Canadians are turning to family to help fund their downpayments.
-According to CMHC’s survey, 38% of buyers received gifts to help with their downpayment, with the average amounting to $77,487.
+To afford a higher down payment, more and more Canadians are turning to family to help fund their down payments.
+According to CMHC’s survey, 35% of buyers received gifts or inheritances that they used for their down payment, with the average amounting to $79,127.

-Nearly a third of those who received gifts to fund their downpayment said they wouldn’t have been able to purchase without the help.
+78% of those who received gifts to fund their down payment said they could have purchased without the help, with some concessions.

-The survey also shows that many buyers are not fully taking advantage of the tax-free accounts offered to save for their downpayments.
-Only 31% of first-time buyers used Registered Retirement Savings Plan (RRSP) funds under the Home Buyers’ Plan (HBP).
-Of the 71% surveyed who said they were aware of the First Home Savings Account (FHSA), only 33% utilized the program.
+The survey also shows that many buyers are not fully taking advantage of the tax-free accounts offered to save for their down payments.
+Only 38% of first-time buyers used the First Home Savings Account (FHSA) as a source for their down payment.
+Meanwhile, 80% of first-time buyers were aware of the account, with 71% saying they are participating in the program.

 Creative Homebuying: The Rise of Joint Purchases